Sanjanadhananjayaa/mslearn-dp100/instructions/02-automated-ml.md

 ## Configure compute resources

-To use automated machine learning, you require compute on which to run the model training experiment.
+To use automated machine learning, you require to compute which to run the model training experiment.

-1. Sign into Azure Portal(https://portal.azure.com) with the login credentials provided in the environment details page, navigate to resource groups and open the resource group **dp-100-<inject key="DeploymentID" enableCopy="false"/>**
+1. Sign in to Azure Portal(https://portal.azure.com) with the login credentials provided on the environment details page, navigate to resource groups, and open the resource group **dp-100-<inject key="DeploymentID" enableCopy="false"/>**